gurugio/lowlevelprogramming-university/README.md

   * many slide files introducing good topics, specially ARM-linux
 * [Julia Evans's posting: You can be a kernel hacker!](http://jvns.ca/blog/2014/09/18/you-can-be-a-kernel-hacker/)
   * guide to start kernel programming

+### <a name="Other-applications"></a>Other application

+Yes, you might not be interested in Linux or firmware.
+If so, you can find other applications:
+* Windows system programming & device driver
+* Security
+* Reverse engineering

+I don't have any knowledge about those applications.
+Please send me any information for beginners.

 ## <a name="Future-of-low-level-programming"></a>Future of low-level programming